-HD.GG.0001.7.C
+Persistent Nausea and Vomiting

+Screening for Metallic Fragments Before MRI

+Gender Affirming Care Head and Neck Surgical Planning

+3D Rendering

+Eagle Syndrome

+CSF Leak with or without Headache

+Persistent Nausea and Vomiting

+Nausea and vomiting, persistent, unexplained and a negative GI evaluation: MRI Brain without contrast (CPT[®] 70551) or MRI Brain without and with contrast (CPT[®] 70553) is supported

+Screening for Metallic Fragments Before MRI

-- Nausea and vomiting, persistent, unexplained and a negative GI evaluation: MRI Brain without contrast (CPT[®] 70551) or without and with contrast (CPT[®] 70553) is supported. - Screening for metallic fragments before MRI should be done initially with Plain x-ray. - The use of CT Orbital to rule out orbital metallic fragments prior to MRI is rarely necessary - Plain x-rays are generally sufficient; x-ray detects fragments of 0.12 mm or more, and CT detects those of 0.07 mm or more - Plain x-ray is generally sufficient to screen for aneurysm clips - CPT[®] 76377 (3D rendering requiring image post-processing on an independent workstation) can be considered when performed in conjunction with conventional angiography (i.e.: conventional 4 vessel cerebral angiography). - Eagle Syndrome: See Eagle Syndrome (Neck-10.3).
-See General Guidelines - CT and MR Angiography (CTA and MRA) (HD-1.5) for vascular imaging related to Eagle Syndrome15 - For facial feminization/masculinization procedural planning: - Preoperative CT requests for CT Maxillofacial without contrast (CPT[®] 70486) with or without 3D rendering (CPT[®] 76377), and/or CT Neck with contrast (CPT[®] 70491) are supported if the individual has a health plan benefit covering the facial feminization/masculinization and laryngoplasty surgeries and the surgery has been approved. - Additionally CT Head without (CPT[®] 70450) for the following: - History of prior cranial surgery - History of head trauma - Presence of neurological signs and symptoms - Preoperative imaging is not supported if the facial feminization/masculinization and laryngoplasty surgeries are not health plan covered benefits - 3D Rendering - CPT[®] 76377 (3D rendering requiring image post-processing on an independent workstation) is supported in the following clinical scenarios: - Bony conditions - Evaluation of congenital skull abnormalities in newborns, infants, and toddler (usually for preoperative planning) - Complex joint fractures or pelvis fractures
+- Screening for metallic fragments before MRI should be done initially with plain x- ray. - The use of CT Orbital to rule out orbital metallic fragments prior to MRI is rarely necessary. - Plain x-rays are generally sufficient; x-ray detects fragments of 0.12 mm or more, and CT detects those of 0.07 mm or more. - Plain x-ray is generally sufficient to screen for aneurysm clips

+Gender Affirming Care Head and Neck Surgical Planning

+- For gender affirming care procedure planning: - ANY or ALL of the following pre-operative CT requests are supported if the individual has a health plan benefit covering the gender affirming surgeries:^{31,32} - CT Maxillofacial without contrast (CPT[®] 70486)

+- CT Orbits/Temporal bone without contrast (CPT[®] 70480) - CT Neck with contrast (CPT[®] 70491) - CT Head without (CPT® 70450) - 3D rendering (CPT[®] 76376 or CPT[®] 76377) - Pre-operative imaging is not supported if the gender affirming surgeries are not health plan covered benefits. - Requesting providers are encouraged to confirm eligibility with the member's health plan prior to service.

+3D Rendering

-- Spine fractures (usually for preoperative planning) - Complex facial fractures - Preoperative planning for other complex surgical cases - Cerebral angiography (see Intracranial Aneurysms (HD-12.1), Arteriovenous Malformations (AVMs) and Related Lesions (HD-12.2), Stroke/TIA (HD-21.1), and Cerebral Vasculitis (HD-22.1)26 - 3D Rendering (CPT[®] 76377) for surgical planning and surgical follow up after craniotomy when ordered by surgical specialist or any provider in consultation with a surgical specialist. - 3D Rendering indications in pediatric head imaging are identical to those in the general imaging guidelines. - See 3D Rendering (Preface-4.1) in the Preface Imaging Guidelines
+- CPT[®] 76377 (3D rendering requiring image post-processing on an independent workstation) or CPT[®] 76376 (3D rendering not requiring image post-processing on an independent workstation) is supported in the following clinical scenarios: - Bony conditions: - Evaluation of congenital skull abnormalities in newborns, infants, and toddler (usually for pre-operative planning) - Complex joint fractures or pelvis fractures - Spine fractures (usually for pre-operative planning) - Complex facial fractures - Pre-operative planning for other complex surgical cases - Cerebral angiography: 3D rendering when performed in conjunction with conventional angiography (i.e.: conventional 4 vessel cerebral angiography). - See Intracranial Aneurysms (HD-12.1), Arteriovenous Malformations (AVMs) and Related Lesions (HD-12.2), Stroke/TIA (HD-21.1), and Cerebral Vasculitis (HD-22.1)26 - 3D Rendering (CPT[®] 76377 or CPT[®] 76376) for surgical planning and surgical follow up after craniotomy when ordered by surgical specialist or any provider in consultation with a surgical specialist. - 3D Rendering indications in pediatric head imaging are identical to those in the general imaging guidelines. - See 3D Rendering (Preface-4.1) in the Preface Imaging Guidelines